Clorazepate: Tolerance, dependence and withdrawal

 Delirium has been noted from discontinuation from clorazepate.

 A benzodiazepine dependence occurs in approximately one third of patients who take benzodiazepines for longer than 4 weeks, which is characterised by a withdrawal syndrome upon dose reduction.
 When used for seizure control, tolerance may manifest itself with an increased rate of seizures as well an increased risk of withdrawal seizures.
 In humans, tolerance to the anticonvulsant effects of clorazepate occurs frequently with regular use.
 Due to the development of tolerance, benzodiazepines are, in general, not considered appropriate for the long-term management of epilepsy; increasing the dose may result only in the developing of tolerance to the higher dose combined with worsened adverse effects.
 Cross-tolerance occurs between benzodiazepines, meaning that, if individuals are tolerant to one benzodiazepine, they will display a tolerance to equivalent doses of other benzodiazepines.
 Withdrawal symptoms from benzodiazepines include a worsening of pre-existing symptoms as well as the appearance of new symptoms that were not pre-existing.
 The withdrawal symptoms may range from mild anxiety and insomnia to severe withdrawal symptoms such as seizures and psychosis.
 Withdrawal symptoms can be difficult in some cases to differentiate between pre-existing symptoms and withdrawal symptoms.
-Use of high doses, long-term use and abrupt or over-rapid withdrawal increases increase the severity of withdrawal syndrome.
+Use of high doses, long-term use and abrupt or over-rapid withdrawal increase the severity of withdrawal syndrome.
 However, tolerance to the active metabolite of clorazepate may occur more slowly than with other benzodiazepines.
 Regular use of benzodiazepines causes the development of dependence characterised by tolerance to the therapeutic effects of benzodiazepines and the development of the benzodiazepine withdrawal syndrome including symptoms such as anxiety, apprehension, tremor, insomnia, nausea, and vomiting upon cessation of benzodiazepine use.
 Withdrawal from benzodiazepines should be gradual as abrupt withdrawal from high doses of benzodiazepines may cause confusion, toxic psychosis, convulsions, or a condition resembling delirium tremens.
 Abrupt withdrawal from lower doses may cause depression, nervousness, rebound insomnia, irritability, sweating, and diarrhea.